Mondays in the Sun: Reception

+Critical response

+Mondays in the Sun has an approval rating of 80% on review aggregator website Rotten Tomatoes, based on 70 reviews, and an average rating of 7/10.
+The website's critical consensus states: "Javier Bardem gives an outstanding performance in this thought-provoking (though occasionally plodding) movie about the effects of unemployment on a group of former shipyard workers".
+Metacritic assigned the film a weighted average score of 64 out of 100, based on 28 critics, indicating "generally favorable reviews".

 Jonathan Holland of Variety deemed the film to be "a powerful parable about unemployed men", "a tough-but-tender movie driven by perfectly modulated performances, an accomplished script and naturalistic dialogue".

 Manuel Vázquez Montalbán considered the film to be a "great film about the defeats of the 20th century and the difficulty of building secular hopes for the 21st [century]".

 Ángel Fernández-Santos of El País deemed Mondays in the Sun to be "a vibrant and beautiful film that contains a magnificent collective work", "a film of great distinction, a vigorous and seemingly linear story, but one of those that under its apparent simplicity, it touches on the major issues of people's lives in any part of the world", otherwise also writing about its "diaphanous script, bordering on perfection".

 Mirito Torreiro of Fotogramas rated the film 5 out of 5 stars, highlighting "the actors, all of them" as the film's standout, but [singling out] Bardem's performance in particular as simply amazing.

+Awards and nominations

 The Academy of Cinematographic Arts and Sciences of Spain chose the film as Spain's submission to the 75th Academy Awards (over Talk to Her, which was nominated for the Academy Award for Best Director and won Best Original Screenplay), and to the 46th Ariel Awards.